What Is the Away Goals Rule in Football? How It Worked

 On this page5

 For decades, one quirk of European knockout football could send a team home despite not losing on aggregate.
+With the rule now largely gone, level ties are instead settled by extra time and a penalty shootout.
 A goal scored in the opponent’s stadium counted for more than one at your own, and entire tactical plans were built around it.
 The away goals rule shaped countless famous nights before it was finally retired.

 How the rule worked